 See the Logging into Rackbeat guide for instructions on how to log into Rackbeat.

 • How to add access rights to Rackbeat?
-The Rackbeat Settings: Users guide explains how to add access rights for other users in the company.
+Rackbeat settings: Users guide explains how to add access rights for other users in the company.

 • What information is transferred between Rackbeat and Netvisor?
 The operational logic between Rackbeat and Netvisor is explained in the Operational Logic between Rackbeat and Netvisor guide.